“At the Centre we approach dyslexia in a holistic way - helping the person as a whole and not just some of the

 What do we do?

-The Adult Dyslexia Centre has been supporting dyslexic adults in the Thames Valley since 2003 from its base in Maidenhead, Berkshire.
+The Adult Dyslexia Centre is a charity that has been supporting dyslexic adults in the Thames Valley since 2003 from its base in Maidenhead, Berkshire.
 We support dyslexic adults by advising, developing skills and confidence and thus connecting them to further opportunities.
 We support over 300 people each year.

 What makes us different?

 We provide services to adults at low or subsidised cost so that lack of funds is not a barrier to accessing our services.
 The people we support are often unemployed, on low income or have missed out on education, so we aim to give them the skills and confidence to find better opportunities at work and in education.

-We are a social enterprise and all our income from our commercial services (assessments, teacher and parents courses, awareness training) is used to help fund our primary purpose: to support adults disadvantaged by dyslexia.
+We are a charity and a social enterprise and all our income from our commercial services (assessments, teacher and parents courses, awareness training) is used to help fund our primary purpose: to support adults disadvantaged by dyslexia.

 We offer dyslexic adults:

 Information about dyslexia - this includes free dyslexia screening and an initial information session

 An understanding of their dyslexia